flatcar-archive/flatcar-docs/docs/cloud-providers/booting-with-qemu.md

 This will pass the contents of `config.ign` through to Ignition, which runs in the virtual machine.

-[cl-configs]: provisioning.md
+[cl-configs]: provisioning

 ## Using Flatcar Container Linux

 Now that you have a machine booted it is time to play around.
-Check out the [Flatcar Container Linux Quickstart](quickstart.md) guide or dig into [more specific topics](https://docs.flatcar-linux.org).
+Check out the [Flatcar Container Linux Quickstart](quickstart) guide or dig into [more specific topics](https://docs.flatcar-linux.org).

 [flatcar-dev]: https://groups.google.com/forum/#!forum/flatcar-linux-dev
 [irc]: irc://irc.freenode.org:6667/#flatcar